 Why you should use an Android antivirus app

-The best way to keep your Android device safe is to keep its software up to date.
-Every new version of Android is more secure than the one before, and each monthly Android security update fixes newly found flaws.
+Ideally, to keep your Android device safe, you should keep its software updated.
+Each new version of Android is more secure than the one before, and each monthly Android security update fixes newly found flaws.

 But unless you've got a Google Pixel or Android One phone, you won't get those updates and upgrades right away.
 Most device makers need time to make sure changes to Android don't break their devices or software.

 That lag time can be a couple of weeks, or it can be many months.
-Worse, most Android phone models stop getting Android OS upgrades after two years, and some never get monthly security patches at all.
+Worse, some Android phone models stop getting Android OS upgrades after two years, and a few never get monthly security patches at all.

 How to choose the best Android antivirus app for you